enzom-uy/enzom-uy/README.md

 - 🔭 I’m currently working on getting involved in more Open Source projects while looking for a job.
-- 🌱 I’m currently learning more about React as my main JavaScript Framework.
+- 🌱 I’m currently learning more about React as my main JavaScript library.
 - 👯 I’m looking to collaborate on the Open Source community.
 - 🤔 I’m looking for help with anything!
 Feel free to contribute in any of my public repos 😁